-"I had a helluva season last year, and nobody gave a crap.
+I had a helluva season last year, and nobody gave a crap.
 Nobody.
-As much as I've complained about McGwire and Canseco and all of the bull with steroids, I'm tired of fighting it. ...I'm just gonna start using some hard-core stuff, and hopefully it won't hurt my body.
-Then I'll get out of the game and be done with it." - Attributed to Barry Bonds in Love Me, Hate Me: Barry Bonds and the Making of an Antihero (Pearlman, 2006)
+As much as I've complained about McGwire and Canseco and all of the bull with steroids, I'm tired of fighting it. . . .
+I'm just gonna start using some hard-core stuff, and hopefully it won't hurt my body.
+Then I'll get out of the game and be done with it.

+- Attributed to Barry Bonds by Jeff Pearlman, Love Me, Hate Me:

+Barry Bonds and the Making of an Antihero

 Prior to his infamous doping scandal, Barry Bonds spent more than a decade dominating Major League Baseball.
 He won the Most Valuable Player award three times and was named an All-Star in eight different seasons.
-Given this extreme level of success, Bonds' decision to cheat by doping with anabolic steroids is surprising.
-Why would such an established superstar risk everything he had earned for the pursuit of marginally greater success?
+Given this extreme level of success,